w8r/openshift-geoserver/Readme.md

 For everyone who was desperate to run a Geoserver instance on a free hosting to try it out or for some other purpose.
 Openshift is your choice, it offers a free java application hosting with a decent selection of environments and presets.
 And the most amazing thing is that if get even one `High-CPU gear`, the performance is __really__ good.

+## What it does

+* Grabs a link to sourcefourge distro from geoserver website (you can choose stable[default] or maintainance release)
+* Downloads `.war` file and unzips it into the `webapps/geoserver` folder, that's where your geoserver will run
+* Grabs the list of available plugins and allows you to select which of them you want to downlad and install
+* Optionally turns on the much needed `JSONP` support [default]
+* Optionally removes `pom.xml` file to disable maven builds on deploy [default]

 ## In short

 ```shell